CCI-MOC/hil/docs/INSTALL-devel.rst

 operations, set ``dry_run = True`` in the ``[devel]`` section.

-If using postgreSQL as a database backend
+If using PostgreSQL as a database backend
 =========================================

-If you choose to use postgreSQL and did the necessary steps as described above, put following string in **haas.cfg** under section **[database]**::
+If you choose to use PostgreSQL and did the necessary steps as described above, put following string in **haas.cfg** under section **[database]**::

   uri = postgresql://haas_dev:<clear text password >@localhost:5432/haas_dev